 Trinity is a simple unit because it is qualityless and uncompounded.
 But it is Tertullian Trinity in unity.
-God is sovereign and overall.
+God is sovereign overall.
 So He is in all and all.

 After His rapture to Heaven, John saw the Father on the throne, the Son as a Lamb on the throne, and the Holy Spirit as seven burning lamps.
-We must confess with godliness the Father as unborn and without beginning, the Son as begotten and together without beginning, the Holy Spirit as proceeding from the Father, given through the Son and together eternal.
+We must confess with godliness the Father as unborn and without beginning, the Son as begotten and together without beginning, and the Holy Spirit as proceeding from the Father, given through the Son and together eternal.

-- Tertullian is the originator of the Trinity and he states that the true mystery of the Holy Trinity lies in the fact that God is Spirit.
+- Tertullian is the originator of the Trinity, and he states that the true mystery of the Holy Trinity lies in the fact that God is Spirit.
 The Spirit is also his creative Word, and the Spirit is also his Spirit.
 All three are found in the glory of the Father.

 - Opponents of the Holy Trinity challenge first the Divinity of Christ, then the personality of the Holy Spirit.
 For them, worshipping Christ is idolatry.
 This is why Tertullian was also martyred because he was declared to be an idol worshipper.

 Tertullian remains a great apologist and missionary of the Church.
 He has a precise sense of the profound distinction between secular philosophy and the Christian faith.
-The science of faith is of a different order from secular science.
+The science of faith is of a different order from material science.
 Compared to the latter, the science of faith is independent.
 The supreme criterion of Christian faith and life is the rule of faith.

-Tertullian hates heresies and is declared to be the creator of Latin theology in the West.
+Tertullian hates heresies and is declared the creator of Latin theology in the West.
 His profound faith, his vast culture.
-And his scientific and moral genius has developed a theology of Tertullian Trinity of great depth, of overwhelming originality.
+And his scientific and moral genius has developed a theology of the Tertullian Trinity of great depth, of overwhelming originality.
 And so to the incomparable spiritual horizon.
 This originality did not prevent Tertullian from agreeing with the broad lines of patristic theology in the East.

 Quizlet about Tertullian and his writings